of people, including 122,000 Americans,

-As though possessed of absolute power, the executive orders acts of war, invasions, bombings anywhere he want—and Congress and the courts timidly fail to cry “Stop!”
+As though a dictator, the executive orders acts of war, invasions, bombings, and assassinations anywhere he wants—yet Congress and courts timidly avoid curbing his illicit power.
 Life and death are in the hands of one man with nuclear weapons at his fingertips.

-No matter how many high crimes of that sort have been committed, they remain unlawful.
-The Supreme Court has established that illegality does not become legal by repetition — though it ducks the issue of the war power.
+No matter how many of those high crimes have been committed, they remain unlawful.
+The Supreme Court has said illegality does not become legal by repetition—though it ducks the issue of the war power.

 Constitution says only Congress can start a war

-Since Korea (1950–53), our presidents have initiated foreign military actions in the hundreds.
+Since the Korean war (1950-53), our presidents have initiated foreign military actions in the hundreds.
 To prevent such lawless acts is to avoid most potential U.S. wars, to save countless lives.

 War and Law League (WALL)

-A nonpartisan, nonprofit organization, upholding the Constitution and treaties of the United States in matters of war and peace, opposing any wars started by presidents and not declared by Congress, or that is aggressive and not strictly to defend our land from an armed attack.
+A nonpartisan, all-volunteer organization, upholding the Constitution and treaties of the United States in matters of war and peace.
+It defies any warfare begun by a president and not first declared by Congress, or that is aggressive and not strictly to defend our land from an armed attack.